RasmusEge/ZOO-CPH-Datalayer-implementaiton/Datalayer.md

    }];
 </script>
 ````
-It is important that the array is defined before the GTM library is loaded - hence the implementation before the GTM script tag in the head.
+**It is important that the array is defined before the GTM library is loaded - hence the implementation before the GTM script tag in the head.**
-Example: Data layer implemented on a web page
+> Example: Data layer implemented on a web page.
 The correct hierarchical order of implementation looks as follows:

 ````javascript
 <head>